 I-169 Submarine Truck Lagoon wreck video

 This is a video of the inside of I-169 Submarine truck Lagoon wreck.

-My advise to you is to not go inside the I-169, as this could prove to be very dangerous.
+My advise is you don’t go inside the I-169 submarine wreck, as this could prove to be very dangerous.
 It’s probably as dangerous as cave diving, as you don’t have an easy exit route.
 Listen to the comments of Pete Peterson in the second video below.

 As the first video was of the inside of the I-169 Submarine, here’s a video of the outside of the I-169.

 I hope you enjoyed this article about I-169 wreck of Truk Lagoon

 I’d love to hear from you.
 Tell us about your adventures of diving and snorkeling, in the comments below.
 Please also share your photos.
 Either from your underwater cameras or videos from your waterproof Gopro’s!

 If this article hasn’t answered all of your questions.
 If you have more questions either about snorkeling or scuba diving (or specifically about I-169 Submarine wreck of Truk Lagoon), please comment below with your questions.